 Barefoot Landing in North Myrtle Beach

 It’s not a trip to North Myrtle Beach without at least one visit to Barefoot Landing.
+Barefoot Landing is one of my favorite things to do in North Myrtle Beach with kids (or without!)
 This waterfront area is filled with shops, restaurants and activities.
 It was a favorite of ours growing up, and I loved visiting again with my 2 year old son.

 While many of the older parts of Barefoot Landing remain from 20+ years ago, so many new things have been added in the past several years.
-Since Barefoot Landing has grown, it’s been divided into four sections, or villages.
-These include, Low Country Village, Harborwalk Village, Lakeside Village and Dockside Village.
+Since Barefoot Landing has grown, it’s been divided into four sections.
+These include the Low Country Village, Harborwalk Village, Lakeside Village and Dockside Village.
 Below are a few highlights of things to do in Barefoot Landing with kids.

 - Location: 4898 Hwy 17 South, North Myrtle Beach, SC 29582